UbiCollab/UbiShare/README.md

 In order to use UbiShare see [this wiki](https://github.com/UbiCollab/UbiCollabSDK/wiki).

 #Change log
+##Version 0.4.4
+* Fixed Box.com synching.
+Fixed rouge updates.
+Only fetch updates that has type "added" or "updated".

 ##Version 0.4.3
 * Fixed community synchronization bug where Box.com does not give you updates when a community is created.
 * Added a full sync button to Box.com account page.